 Donation Requests: If you have unused, not-needed free admission passes to the Denver Zoo (they are included with memberships and often go unused and they do not expire) please donate them to Ms. Mathews (any time during the school year).
 I use them every year for the Teacher Treasures auction winners.
 Please also donate any free coupons for the carousel or train ride at the zoo.
 These are part of membership folders before the zoo went paperless, but they do not expire.
 I also use these for Teacher Treasure winners every year.

-Please remember that library is every first and third Thursday, and homework is always due on Friday, regardless of which day it is sent home.
+Please remember that homework is always due on Friday, regardless of which day it is sent home.
 Please bring empty Thursday folders back no later than Wednesday each week.

 Students, please read, read out loud, talk about and write about what you are reading, and continue using IXL, Spelling City, typing.com, and Math Facts in a Flash.
 The next goal for Math Facts in a Flash is to finish all multiplication levels by the middle of February.